noamross/jekyll-site/_posts/2014-07-23-esacorpuscompare.md

 of habitats.
 This is a pretty good argument for keeping ESA's location moving, so that no regional perspective dominates every year.

-These are the biggest *changes*, but have the *big themes* changed?
-The plot below is similar, but instead of plotting the words with the greatest absolute change, I plot the change of the 50 words that are most common across both years:
+These are the biggest *changes*, but have the biggest *topics* changed?
+The plot below is similar to that above, but instead of plotting the words with the greatest absolute change, I plot the change of the 50 words that are most common across both years: